Emini Futures DayTradingCourse.com

 Part 1: One-on-One Method:

 I teach you Part 1 of the course myself, One-on-One over 5 days (minus lunch breaks), in person at my office, or online via gotomeeting; the full year course is $5000.
-Part 2, the very important chat room and daily recap webinars are included.
+Part 2, the very important chat room and daily recap webinars, is included.

 If I teach you at your home or at your office; the full year course is $6000 plus my travel expenses.
-Part 2, the very important chat room and daily recap webinars are included.
+Part 2, the very important chat room and daily recap webinars, is included.